 Everyone wants the newest and the best digital technology, but the choices are many, and the specifications are often confusing.

 Purpose: My purpose is to inform readers about the wide variety of consumer digital technology available in stores and to explain why the specifications for these products, expressed in numbers that average consumers don’t understand, often cause bad or misinformed buying decisions.

 Audience: My audience is my instructor and members of this class.
 Most of them are not heavy into technology except for the usual laptops, tablets, and cell phones, which are not topics I’m writing about.
 Some may have smart watches, Fitbits or other fitness trackers, but they may not have chosen them or done research themselves.
 I’ll have to be as exact and precise as I can be when I explain possibly unfamiliar product specifications.
 At the same time, they’re more with it electronically than my grandparents’ generation, so I won’t have to explain every last detail.

 Mariah chose to begin by writing a quick introduction based on her thesis statement.
 She knew that she would want to improve her introduction significantly when she revised.
 Right now, she just wanted to give herself a starting point.
 Remember that she could have started directly with any of the body paragraphs.

 With her thesis statement and her purpose and audience notes in front of her, Mariah then looked at her sentence outline.
 She chose to use that outline because it includes the topic sentences.
 The following is the portion of her outline for the first body paragraph.
 The Roman numeral I identifies the topic sentence for the paragraph, capital letters indicate supporting details, and Arabic numerals label sub-points.

-- Books can be downloaded electronically.
+- Costs can be prohibitive.